expo/google-fonts/README.md

 You can browse all available Google Fonts on [fonts.google.com](https://fonts.google.com).

-Here are a few examples of the 991 font families available:
+Here are a few examples of the 3014 variants of 991 fonts available:

 ||||